 When is the next beta testing?
 Can I still apply for beta testing?

-The next beta testing will take place on Wednesday, October 3.
+RIO will be conducting its fourth beta test on December 11 from 18:00 to 21:00 (CET).
 Players can still apply for beta testing by logging in to their site and click on “I Want In!”

 If selected, players will receive the confirmation email.
 Once confirmed, the site will send them all the details including a link to the downloadable client.

-Previous testers will automatically receive an invite for the second beta testing.
+Previous testers will automatically receive an invite for the fourth beta testing.

-Will there be any deposit bonus or promotions in the second beta testing session?
+Will there be any deposit bonus or promotions in the fourth beta testing session?

-Yes, the site will once again offer free €30 to all those players who make a deposit of at least €10 as a thank you for participating in the beta test.
+Yes, it is expected that the site will once again offer free €30 to all those players who make a deposit of at least €10 as a thank you for participating in the beta test.
 However, this time the offer will be available to only the new beta testers.

 Will the online poker room be available in my region?